MikeRogers0/WP-HTML5-Category-Selector/readme.txt

 = How do I get all my categories back? =

-Either empty the field labeled "filter", or click the "clear" link next to it.
+Either empty the field labeled "filter".

 == Screenshots ==

 1. Screenshot of the field it adds.

 == Changelog ==

+= 1.2.0 =
+* Made filter box a search type, so removed the filter button.

 = 1.1.0 =
 * Custom post type support